 If getting a bird view of the Himalayas and the Ganges flowing between the Himalayas is what you have been dreaming of, consider it to become true while in Rishikesh.
 As the adrenaline rush engulfs you when you zip line, the gorgeous views of the valley will add to your joy!

 Rishikesh is the starting point or the base camp for many treks in Uttarakhand.
 Depending on the season you are traveling, you can choose from the many hikes that the region is famous for.
-Some of the popular treks that you can try include Chandrashila, Roopkund Trek, the Valley of Flowers, Kedarkantha, Kuari Pass, Dayara Bugyal Trek, Rupin Pass and Har Ki Dun Treks.
+Some of the popular treks that you can try include Chandrashila, Roopkund Trek, the Valley of Flowers, Kedarkantha, Kuari Pass, Dayara Bugyal Trek, Rupin Pass, and Har Ki Dun Treks.
 Check below to find out where you can book these treks online.

 3. Yoga in Rishikesh is a must-to-do-thing

-Yoga is one of the best things to do in Rishikesh.
+To practice yoga is one of the best things to do in Rishikesh.
 Whether you are totally new to Yoga or you are looking for Yoga teacher training in Rishikesh, you must explore Yoga in this town.
 Many places offer free Yoga classes in the mornings and evenings.
-There are regular workshops on Yoga, and once in a while, there is also a Yoga festival that happens for almost a week, where Yoga gurus and enthusiasts from all over the world gather to learn and practise India’s ancient art.
+There are regular workshops on Yoga, and once in a while, there is also a Yoga festival that happens for almost a week, where Yoga gurus and enthusiasts from all over the world gather to learn and practice India’s ancient art.
 Yogpeeth is one of the oldest institutes in Rishikesh offering Yoga courses ranging from 4 to 8 weeks.
 They provide certified training for Yoga teaching as well.
 Check their website to know more details.

 You can even opt for a Yoga retreat in Rishikesh for a completely rejuvenating holiday.
 Check our post on Yoga retreats to India to find out where and how to go for the best retreats in Rishikesh and other parts of the country.